Melissa Riso Rocks Black Lacy Lingerie And Poses While Lying In A Bathtub On Instagram

-American model and actress Melissa Riso has not only carved out a name for herself in the film industry but she has also become quite popular on Instagram, thanks to her frequent nude and nearly-nude pictures that keep going viral on the photo-sharing website.
+American model and actress Melissa Riso has not only carved out a name for herself in the film industry but has also become quite popular on Instagram, thanks to her frequent nude and nearly-nude pictures that keep going viral on the photo-sharing website.

 Taking to her page, the 33-year-old stunner recently posted a new picture which completely stunned her fans because they couldn’t deal with the hotness.

-Rocking a sexy, black lace lingerie that could hardly contain her assets, Melissa posed while lying in a bathtub to strike a very suggestive pose.
+Rocking sexy, black lace lingerie that could hardly contain her assets, Melissa posed while lying in a bathtub to strike a very suggestive pose.
 The model wrapped a towel on her head, wore a full face of makeup and accessorized with a gold bracelet.

-In the caption, the model tagged the photographer, Mishan Warnakulasuriya, to give them photo credits, while she also informed her fans that the sexy lingerie set was from the famous lingerie brand, Honey Birdette.
+In the caption, the model tagged the photographer, Mishan Warnakulasuriya, to give them photo credits, while she also informed her fans that the sexy lingerie set was from the famous brand Honey Birdette.
 According to the geotag, the snap was captured in Los Angeles, California.

-Within a few minutes of going live, the picture has racked up more than 2,300 likes and close to a hundred comments where fans and followers praised the model for her hot body as well as her sensual style and personality.
+Within a few minutes of going live, the picture racked up more than 2,300 likes and close to a hundred comments where fans and followers praised the model for her hot body, as well as her sensual style and personality.

 Apart from her fans, some of her fellow models also liked the picture, including Emma Hernan and Anya Benton.